 Grocery Stores remain open, we have a separate article for Grocery Store Hours.
 Click here.

-Retail stores can open at 50% capacity.
+Retail stores can open at 100% capacity beginning with Phase 2 on June 5.
 Check directly with local stores for updates.

 Salons & Barbershops